theupdateframework/python-tuf/docs/repository-library-design.md

 ## Design

+### Application and library components

 ![Design: Application and library components](repository-library-design-ownership.jpg)

 The design expects a fully functional repository application to contain code at three levels:
 * Repository library (abstract classes that are part of python-tuf)
-  * The Repository abstract class provides an ergonomic metadata editing API for all code levels to use.
-It also implements some core edit actions like snapshot update
+  * The Repository abstract class provides an ergonomic abstract metadata editing API for all code levels to use.
+It also provides implementations for some core edit actions like _snapshot update_.
-  * A small amount of related functionality is also provided (private key management API, maybe repository validation)
+  * A small amount of related functionality is also provided (private key management API, maybe repository validation).
-  * is a very small library: possibly a few hundred lines of code
+  * is a very small library: possibly a few hundred lines of code.
 * Concrete Repository implementation (typically part of application code, implements interfaces provided by the repository API in python-tuf)
   * Contains the “application level” decisions that the Repository abstraction requires to operate: examples of application decisions include
-    * _when should “targets” metadata next expire when it is edited?_
+    * _When should “targets” metadata next expire when it is edited?_
     * _What is the current “targets” metadata version?
 Where do we load it from?_
     * _Where to store current “targets” after editing?
 Should the previous